 - In the Masterpiece Theatre Mini Series Reckless a doctor falls in love with the wife of the chief of staff and resolves to make her his.

-- Defied by Joseph in The Bible, more specifically, in the Book of Genesis, when Joseph is a slave of Potiphar's.
+- Defied by Joseph in the Book of Genesis, when Joseph is a slave of Potiphar's.
 Potiphar's wife tries to seduce him, but he resists, both out of loyalty to his otherwise benevolent master and because infidelity is a big no-no under both Jewish and Egyptian law.
 However, out of spite Potiphar's wife accuses him of having raped her and Joseph finds himself wrongfully imprisoned.

-- Also from The Bible: in 2nd Samuel, Abner son of Ner is accused by King Saul's son Ishbosheth of sleeping with his father's concubine, which makes Abner so upset over the accusation that he decides that he would no longer support Ishbosheth and instead hand over the rest of the nation of Israel to David to reign as king over.
+- In 2nd Samuel, Abner son of Ner is accused by King Saul's son Ishbosheth of sleeping with his father's concubine, which makes Abner so upset over the accusation that he decides that he would no longer support Ishbosheth and instead hand over the rest of the nation of Israel to David to reign as king over.

-- In most versions of the King Arthur mythos, the downfall of the Round Table is heralded by Arthur's friend and subordinate, Lancelot, having an affair with Arthur's wife, Queen Guinevere.
+- In most versions of Arthurian Legend, the downfall of the Round Table is heralded by King Arthur's friend and subordinate, Lancelot, having an affair with Arthur's wife, Queen Guinevere.

 - Inverted in this Not Always Working story where a homeless man has been living in the gym's locker rooms and begging food from other gym members, because he lost his previous job when he caught his wife sleeping with his boss, resulting in him being divorced and fired.
 The owner hires the man as a live-in maintenance worker so that he can repay those other members and get back on his feet.